-Recall that an annotation on a class definition indicates an implicit qualifier (Section 25.3) that can only be strengthened, not weakened.
+Recall that an annotation on a class definition indicates an implicit qualifier (Section 26.3) that can only be strengthened, not weakened.
 This can lead to unexpected results if the default qualifier applies to a class definition.
 Thus, you may want to put explicit qualifiers on class declarations (which prevents the default from taking effect), or exclude class declarations from defaulting.

-When a programmer omits an extends clause at a declaration of a type parameter, the default still applies to the implicit upper bound.
-For example, consider these two declarations:
+When a programmer omits an extends clause at a declaration of a type parameter, the implicit upper bound is defaulted to the top qualifier; see Section 26.3.2.